damonzon/WHO_TB_Burden/README.md

 shiny::runGitHub("WHO_TB_Burden", "damonzon")

-3. world.csv is the worldwide ISO data from the following URL:
+3. world2.csv is the worldwide ISO data from the following URL:

 https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv